“200-year-old rural guesthouse surrounded by vines and olive groves, with gorgeous gardens and elegant pool”

 The house dates to the late 1700s.
 Breakfast is served in an exceedingly pretty open-plan sitting room/dining room.
 Bedrooms are scattered about the garden; expect terracotta-tiled floors, colour-washed walls, pretty furniture, some with a terrace.
 There are bikes to borrow, vineyards to visit, the gorgeous Alentejo towns to discover (Vila Viçoca is on the doorstep) and horse riding in the hills.

-- We revisited in 2015 and the property remains utterly peaceful and beautiful - a perfect place to unwind
+- We've since revisited 3 times, and the property remains utterly peaceful and beautiful - a perfect place to unwind

 - Great value for money, considering the big rooms and excellent breakfast